legut2/45s/README.md

 ```
 and you're up and running!

 Please note that `shotgun` helps with application-wide reloading of all source files and templates on each request.
 You can read more about shotgun [here](https://github.com/rtomayko/shotgun).
 Shotgun may not work on Windows machines because *[there be POSIX-eating dragons over there](https://en.wikipedia.org/wiki/Here_be_dragons)*.
-As an alternative, consider using [rerun](https://github.com/alexch/rerun).
+As an alternative, consider using [rerun](https://github.com/alexch/rerun) with the following: `rerun ruby .\server.rb`

 # Dependencies